David Price (baseball): Tampa Bay Rays (2008–2014)

-2008 season
+2008

 Price made his major league debut with the Tampa Bay Rays on September 14, 2008, against the Yankees.
-The first MLB hit he allowed was a home run by New York Yankees shortstop Derek Jeter; Jeter would later record his 3,000th hit by again homering off Price in 2011.
+The first MLB hit he allowed was a home run by New York Yankees shortstop Derek Jeter; Jeter later recorded his 3,000th hit by again homering off Price in 2011.
 Price pitched 5 1/3 innings of relief; he made his first major league start with the Rays on September 22, 2008, against the Baltimore Orioles.
 He was the winning pitcher in Game 2 of the 2008 ALCS against the Boston Red Sox, earning a postseason victory before winning a regular-season game.
 Price recorded the final four outs in Game 7 of the 2008 ALCS, earning his first career save (regular season or postseason; postseason statistics are recorded separately) and eliminating the defending champion Red Sox.
 Price then pitched 2 1/3 innings in Game 2 of the 2008 World Series against the Philadelphia Phillies; he gave up two earned runs but nevertheless earned his second postseason save.
 The next day, Price introduced Barack Obama at a campaign rally in Tampa.

-2009 season
+2009

 On May 30, 2009, Price collected his first major league regular-season win with a 5–2 victory over the Minnesota Twins in which he struck out 11 batters in under 6 innings.
 He completed the season with a 10–7 record, a 4.42 ERA, 102 strikeouts, and 54 walks in 23 starts.

-2010 season
+2010: Breakout season

 In the 2010 season, Price was the first American League pitcher to reach 10 wins, on June 15.
 On that date, he was 10–2 and led the league with a 2.31 ERA.
 Price was selected as the American League starting pitcher for the 2010 All-Star Game.

 He finished the 2010 season tied for second in the American League (with Jon Lester) in wins (19) and in third place in ERA (2.72).
 He was eighth in the league in strikeouts with 188.
 He finished second in voting for the AL Cy Young Award behind Félix Hernández.

 He lost Games 1 and 5 of the 2010 American League Division Series against Cliff Lee and the Texas Rangers.

-2011 season
+2011

 During a game against the Yankees on July 9, 2011, Price allowed a home run to Derek Jeter, which was Jeter's 3,000th career hit.
 Price finished 2011 with a 12–13 record, 218 strikeouts, and a 3.49 ERA in 34 games started.